Another pro-coal editorial

 Renewable portfolio standards were quite trendy for state governments a while back.
 In fact, 30 states now have in place mandates that require greater use of energy . . .

 Another week, another anti-Obama and anti-EPA Intelligencer editorial this time with an attack on alternative energy sources thrown in as a bonus.

-Yesterday's "Tolerating EPA’s Absurd Claims" rounds-up the usual suspects in order to attack alternative energy sources.
-The problem, . . .
+Yesterday's "Tolerating EPA’s Absurd Claims" rounds-up the usual suspects in order to attack alternative energy . . .